Richard Hopper, MD

 - A personal statement.

-- Three letters of reference.
-One letter from the director of your plastic surgery program; one letter from the director of your general surgery or advanced training program; and one letter from a colleague who is familiar with your performance.
+- Three letters of reference: one letter from the director of your plastic surgery program and two from other attending surgeons who are familiar with your performance.

 Note: We are not accepting international applicants at this time.